pmichel31415/reddit-iambic-pentameter/README.md

 # RIP: a Reddit Iambic Pentameter bot

-RIP is a bot that scans new comment on the popular message board [reddit](https://www.reddit.com/r/all/) to detect iambic pentameter, one of the most famous types of verses in english poetry.
+RIP is a bot that scans new comment on the popular message board [reddit](https://www.reddit.com/r/all/) to detect iambic pentameter, one of the most famous types of verses in english poetry.>
+9
+>

+Here are some funny quartains it composed

+    And half the toilet paper in the building.
+    Was at that final.
+It was a good day.
+    Can you?
+It would be pretty interesting.
+    The Maya are alive and well today.
+    ---
+    and pirates do a LOT of gambling!
+    Its not that hard to recognize a door.
+    That dive into the quarry looks amazing.
+    Are people even trying anymore?

 ## Iambic pentameters?